melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Fishery-Dependent Data

-A complete summary of estimated vermilion rockfish removals by each fleet in the commercial and recreational fleets modeled in this assessment is provided in Table
+A complete summary of estimated vermilion rockfish removals by each fleet in the commercial and recreational sectors modeled in this assessment is provided in Table
 \@ref(tab:landings).
 The data sources for landings varied by each fleet and a summary of each data source and the time period for which it was used is in Table \@ref(tab:catch-source).
-Of note is that the commercial landings are in metric tons (mt) and the recreational landings are in numbers of fish (thousands of fish).
+The commercial landings are in metric tons (mt) and the recreational landings are in numbers of fish (thousands of fish).
 Data and methods used to derive these estimates are described in this section.